About the UNSW Pharmaceutical Medicine program

 - two electives

 Within the core courses, there are choices for 3 of the core courses.
-The elective courses are selected from those that are available in the particular session, provided pre-requisite and timetabling constraints are met.
+There are a number of elective courses available for students including an internship course.

-8 courses may be taken from the following core and elective courses (please click on the links to view the Handbook entries):
+Most students take one course per term.
+You need to take 8 courses from the following core and elective courses to complete the program (please click on the links to view the Handbook entries):

 1. PHAR9101 Introduction to the Therapeutics Industry